SRinatR/Askim_candles/memory-bank/progress.md

 *   **Memory Bank system active.** `deployment_guide.md` created and updated.

 ## 4. Known Issues/Previous Errors Addressed (Recent)
-*   Admin panel `DropdownMenu` for "Attributes" corrected to `Accordion` for downward expansion.
+*   Admin panel `DropdownMenu` for "Attributes" corrected to `Accordion` for downward expansion, fixed order of items in sidebar.
 *   Addressed various `cn is not defined`, `SheetTrigger is not defined`, `FormProvider is not defined`, JSON parsing, and hydration errors.
 *   Corrected issue where "Articles" section was missing from admin navigation.
 *   Fixed issue where cart items would disappear on language change.